jundalisay/spblist/content/en/social/economics/fallacies/resource-based-economy.md

 ## The Fundamental Flaw of RBE: No Metaphysics

 Both RBE and Marxism lacks metaphysics which is the secret to the success of an economy.
 Communism failed while Capitalism flourished simply because the latter was more in line with the dharma of individual humans--the love for freedom and the need for industry.

+So Capitalism has some tiny bit of metaphysics, while Comunism has none.

+> Both Resource-Based Economy and Marxism lack metaphysics which is the secret to the success of an economy

 However, Capitalism goes against the dharma of collective humans and the environment, which manifest as inequality, environmental destruction and global warming.
 This explains why Capitalism survived while Communism did not.
 The killers of Capitalism are usually revolutions or natural disasters which wipe out capital assets despite best effort.